-The Sam Higginbottom University of Agriculture, Technology, and Sciences in Prayagraj, India, performed field testing in the 2021 kharif season at $25^{\circ}$ 24' 42" North latitude and $81^{\circ}$ 50' 56" East longitude, with a height of 98 metres above mean sea level (MSL).
-To find out if nitrogen and sulphur have any effect on sunflower growing (Helianthus annuus L.).
-Randomized Block Design was used to set up the study, which included 10 treatments that were each repeated three times.
-Each diagnosis net site area is $3m \times 3m$ .
-The treatment is classified as having a recommended dose of nitrogen via urea, phosphorus via DAP, and potassium via muriate of potash, as well as sulphur

-Comment [m1]: It would be written based on the journal format when used in conjunction as follows: (T1) Control plot (T2) 60 kg N/ha + 15 kg S/ha(T3) 60 kg N/ha + 30 kg S/ha, (T4) 60 kg N/ha + 45 kg S/ha, (T5) 80 kg N/ha + 15 kg S/ha, (T6) 80 kg N/ha + 30 kg S/ha, (T7) 80 kg N/ha + 45 kg S/ha, (T8) 120 kg N/ha + 15 kg S/ha.
-At harvesting maturity, the sunflower crop was harvested using the appropriate treatment.
+A field experiment was conducted during Kharif season of 2021, at Crop research farm of Department of Agronomy at Sam Higginbottom University of Agriculture, Technology, and Sciences, Prayagraj which is located at 25° 24' 42'' N latitude, 81° 50' 56'' E longitude and 98 m altitude above the mean sea level (MSL).
+To assess the effect of nitrogen and sulphur on growth and yield of Sunflower (Helianthus annuus L.).
+Randomized Block Design (RBD) was used to set up the study, which included 10 treatments that were each repeated three times.
+Each treatment net plot size is 3m × 3m.
+The treatment is classified as having a recommended dose of nitrogen via urea, phosphorus via DAP, and potassium via muriate of potash, as well as sulphur when used in conjunction as follows: (T1) Control plot (T2) 60 kg N/ha + 15 kg S/ha(T3) 60 kg N/ha + 30 kg S/ha, (T4) 60 kg N/ha + 45 kg S/ha, (T5) 80 kg N/ha + 15 kg S/ha, (T6) 80 kg N/ha + 30 kg S/ha, (T7) 80 kg N/ha + 45 kg S/ha, (T8) 120 kg N/ha + 15 kg S/ha.
+At harvesting maturity, the sunflower crop was harvested treatment wise.
 After three days of drying in the sun, the height (cm) and dry matter accumulation (g/plant) of five randomly chosen plants from each replication were recorded.
-After the grain was cleaned and winnowed, it was measured in kilogrammes per hectare to determine the yield per acre.
-A 10-days sun-dried stoverStover production was measured and represented in kg per hectare.
-The Gomez & Gomez statistical approach was used to compute and analyse the data (1984).
-An overall benefit: cost benefit: cost ratio was determined by taking into account seed costs and the whole cost of cultivating the crops.
+After the grain was cleaned and winnowed, it was measured in kilograms per hectare to determine the yield per acre.
+A 10-days sun-dried Stover production was measured and represented in kg per hectare.
+The Gomez & Gomez statistical approach was used to compute and analyze the data.
+An overall benefit: cost ratio was determined by taking into account seed costs and the whole cost of cultivating the crops.